-Bishops transcripts are useful to the family historian in cases where a parish register is missing, or where there are gaps or difficulties in reading existing ones.
-These transcripts are now stored in the Diocesan Record Office.
-This is usually, but not always, the County Record Office.
-If a diocese includes more than one county, the transcripts for that diocese may be split by archdeaconry, and stored in the relevant County Record Office, instead of together as a complete group with all the other diocesan records.
+If a diocese includes more than one county, the original Bishops Transcripts for that diocese may sometimes be split up according to archdeaconry, and stored in the relevant county archive office or heritage centre, instead of together as a complete group with all the other diocesan records.

 Early Bishops Transcripts (up to 1812)

-Bishops transcripts are available for almost all Devon and most Cornwall parishes.
-The earliest transcripts date from 1598, but because they were written on paper, very few survive from the early 17th century.
+Bishops Transcripts survive for almost all Devon and most Cornwall parishes.
+The earliest transcripts date from 1598, but because they were written on paper, very few of these survive.
+In fact very few survive from the early 17th century at all.

 Late Bishops Transcripts (after 1812)

-When George Rose’s Act was passed requiring baptism, marriage and burial registers to be kept in printed books with parchment pages, the keeping of bishops transcripts changed in a similar way, and they were exact copies of the registers, written on printed sheets of parchment, often with the page and entry numbers copied from the register, as well.
+From 1813, after George Rose’s Act had been passed, and baptism, marriage and burial entries had to be kept in printed registers with parchment pages, the keeping of Bishops Transcripts changed in a similar way.
+From this date they were supposed to be exact copies of the registers, written on printed sheets of parchment, often with the page and entry numbers copied from the register, as well.

-After the introduction of civil registration in 1837, copies of marriage entries were no longer sent to the bishop because copies had to be sent to the registrar.
-Baptisms and burial entries continued to be copied for some time; the date when they cease varies from parish to parish, with some continuing into the 1850s and 60s.
-Most of these parchment transcripts are in good condition, but some were very badly damaged by fire and water when the room in the Cathedral where they were kept was hit by an incendiary bomb in 1942.
-This damage is so severe that in some cases transcripts for a whole parish cannot be unfolded and read.
+After the introduction of civil registration in July 1837, copies of marriage entries were no longer sent to the Bishop, because copies had to be sent to the registrar of the local registration district instead.
+Baptisms and burial entries generally continued to be copied up and sent for some time; the date when they cease varies from parish to parish, with some continuing into the 1850s and 1860s.
+Most of these parchment transcripts are in good condition, but some were very badly damaged by fire and water in 1942, when the room in the Cathedral where they were kept was hit by an incendiary bomb in the Exeter Blitz of World War II.
+This damage is so severe in some cases, that post-1812 transcripts for a whole parish cannot be unfolded and read.

 Locating Bishops Transcripts for Devon and Cornwall

-The transcripts for Cornwall are divided between the Devon Record Office in Exeter and the Cornwall Record Office, County Hall, Truro.
-Bishops Transcripts for Cornish parishes in the Archdeaconry of Cornwall are held at Truro for the years 1674-1736, 1741-1772, and 1801-1804, but these are also available on microfilm at Devon Record Office in Exeter.
+The original early Bishops Transcripts (up to 1812) for Cornwall are divided between the Devon Heritage Centre in Exeter and the Cornwall Record Office.
+Original Bishops Transcripts for Cornish parishes in the Archdeaconry of Cornwall are held at the Cornwall Record Office for the years 1674-1736, 1741-1772, and 1801-1804.
+The remaining original Cornish Bishops Transcripts are held at Devon Heritage Centre.
+However, all of the pre-1813 Cornish Bishops Transcripts in both locations have been filmed, and are available on microfilm at Devon Heritage Centre.